-Demonstration Gardens are a great way to learn what plants thrive in our area.
 There are several demonstration gardens around the Natural Resource Building on Boulder County’s Fairgrounds in Longmont, Colorado.
-The gardens are accessible any time, therefore come explore!
+Come and explore!
+The gardens are accessible any time.
+Learn what plants thrive in our environment.

 The Rock and Hell Strip Demonstration Gardens were installed in 2017 around our parking lot.
 These types of areas are often neglected and unsightly due to difficult growing conditions.
-However, the correct planting pallet can create valuable additions to any landscape.
+With a little extra preparation, these demo garden’s have become the staff’s favorite.
+The correct planting pallet can create valuable additions to any landscape.
 Delve into the options for difficult areas!

-Colorado has a large number of native plants suited to home gardens and commercial sites.
-Native Plants are adaptable to our local soils and climate, so they need fewer resources like water and fertilizer.
+Colorado native plants are suited to home gardens and commercial sites.
+They are adaptable to our local soils and climate, so they need fewer resources like water and fertilizer.
 As a result, they are typically more resilient than traditional landscape plants.
-To demonstrate the beauty of our stat’s native plants, the Colorado Native Garden was installed in 2018.
-Check out the new plantings on the east side of the building.
-These plants easily thrive while encouraging native and non-native pollinator habitats.
+To demonstrate the beauty of our state’s native plants, the Colorado Native Garden was installed in 2018.
+Check out the native plantings on the east side of the building.
+These plants thrive easily while encouraging native and non-native pollinator habitats.

 Look on our Native Plant Master page to learn more info on natives in our area…